kakao/network-node-manager/README.md

 ### IPv6

-ipvs-node-controller also supports IPv6.
+ipvs-node-controller supports IPv6.
 However, IPv6 is not enabled by default.
 To use IPv6, set "NET_STACK" environment in the DaemonSet manifests of ipvs-node-controller as follows.

 ```
 ...